syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbonItems.md

 ---
 layout: post
-title: Dealing with Ribbon Items in WinUI Ribbon control | Syncfusion®
+title: Dealing with Ribbon Items in WinUI Ribbon control | Syncfusion&reg;
-description: Learn here all about Dealing with Ribbon Items feature of Syncfusion® WinUI Ribbon(sfRibbon) control and more.
+description: Learn here all about Dealing with Ribbon Items feature of Syncfusion&reg; WinUI Ribbon(sfRibbon) control and more.
 platform: winui
 control: Ribbon
 documentation: ug